SuditiShyamsunder/workshop/assignment1.md

 ## Source 3:

-  Bosomprah, Samuel, et al. “Spatial Distribution of Emergency Obstetric and Newborn Care Services in Ghana: Using the Evidence to Plan Interventions.”
-International Journal of Gynecology & Obstetrics, vol. 132, no. 1, 2015.
+  Bosomprah, Samuel, et al. “Spatial Distribution of Emergency Obstetric and Newborn Care Services in Ghana: Using the Evidence to Plan Interventions.” *International Journal of Gynecology & Obstetrics*, vol. 132, no. 1, 2015.

 In this article, data was collected and analyzed regarding the quality of care provided by different facilities in Ghana for women and newborns.
 The facilities referenced in this article were being rated based on different essential functions regarding Emergency Obstetric and Newborn Care (EmONC).
 The results of this study uncovered that a mere 21% of births in facilities in Ghana occured in those that were fully functioning.
 Additionally, 30% occurred in facilities that were close to fully functioning but were missing a couple basic functions such as “assisted vaginal delivery and removal of retained products.”
 The purpose of this study was to establish a clear way to improve the obstetric care able to be offered to newborns and their mothers throughout the country.
 This data analysis showed that by just putting a few more resources in the facilities that are close to but not quite fully functioning, the country has the capability to bump their total percentage of fully functioning facilities to over 50% and thus would allow them to meet international standards for EmONC services.
 This is a method to target resources on where they could be most effective and have the most benefit for the country as a whole.